ward/run/_drafts/2021-08-07-slovenia-trip.md

 Desert.
 You could easily see the Milky Way, enough stars to make me confused about which constellations I was looking at, and near the horizon we also spotted a bright blob that I later figured out was probably Jupiter.
-I wish there wasn't as much light pollution in Belgium as there is, some more stargazing would be nice.
+I wish there wasn't so much light pollution in Belgium, some more stargazing would be nice.

 ## Day 5: Cannot Move Much